ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

    }
 ```

 In the example above there are two reused dimensions.
 For the first existing dimension, "reused column" takes the existing dimension "years" and reuses it without any changes.
-The second dimension is an example of the creation of a new dimension but showing that ice-cream flavours it is a child dimension of flavours.
+The second dimension is an example of the creation of a new dimension but showing that ice-cream flavours is a child dimension of flavours.

 Unless the component being reused is a literal attribute and you're providing a `"data_type"` key-value pair, any other key-value pairs provided will change the column to a new component which will extend the linked parent component.